prasadsnm/Save21/README.md

 Testing Environment
 ------------
-This demo is aimed at any iPhone with retina display, running on iOS 7+ The project can be opened and compiled using xCode 5.
+This demo is aimed at any iPhone with retina display, running on iOS 7+.
+Will support IOS 6 in the future.

-Known bugs
+The project can be opened and compiled using xCode 5.

+Further Improvements
 ------------
-Although the program is capable of detecting an active internet connection and notify the user, it is not real time and may not work well if the user has an unstable internet connection.
+The program currently does not use any form of caching for the offer contents.
+In the future, I shall add caching to improve user experience.

 Licensing
 ---------